This is a line comment

 Lists

-For now Kast just has lists as alternative to Rust's Vec
+For now Kast just has lists as alternative to Rust's Vec.

 Lists will most likely be changed.